Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Measured differential cross-sections

 All measurements are presented as single-differential, double-differential or triple-differential cross-sections in the particle-level and parton-level fiducial phase spaces.
 The total cross-section measurements in these fiducial phase spaces also provide a test of the total cross-section calculations for different models.
 Normalized differential cross-sections allow a comparison of their shapes between data and MC predictions while removing the effects of possible differences in the yields.

 The particle-level and parton-level fiducial phase-space cross-sections and the normalized fiducial phase-space differential cross-sections are presented below.
+The comparison of absolute differential cross-sections between data and MC predictions is not performed given that the most significant discrepancies arises from the ${\sim}20\%$ difference in total yields.
+The one exception is Figure~\ref{fig:parton:NNLO:abs} where absolute differential cross-sections are presented together with the comparison to NNLO fixed-order predictions.

 These measurements are compared with SM predictions using the nominal \POWPY[8] MC samples, the \POWHER[7] alternative parton-showering and hadronization calculations, the \AMCatNLO+\PYTHIA[8] alternative matrix-element calculation, and the \POWPY[8] samples using modified ISR and FSR settings.
 The sample with less ISR and FSR (`less IFSR') has the factorization and renormalization scales increased by a factor of two compared to the nominal sample, and the A14 Var3c Down tune variation in the parton shower.
 The sample with more ISR and FSR (`more IFSR') has $h_{\mathrm{damp}} = 3\mt$, the factorization and renormalization scales reduced by a factor of 0.5 compared to the nominal sample, and the A14 Var3c Up tune variation in the parton shower.
+The labels used in the plots for the above mentioned SM predictions are 'PWG+Py8', 'PWG+H7.1.3', 'MG5\_aMC@NLO+Py8', 'PWG+Py8 (more IFSR)', and 'PWG+Py8 (less IFSR)', respectively.